impostorsguides/impostorsguides.github.io/index.md

 # If you like what you read

 Please consider sharing it on [Hacker News](https://news.ycombinator.com/) or your social media.
 It helps me reach more newbie developers.

+And / or sign up below to hear when I post something new:

+{% include convert_kit_2.html %}